 - Eat something.
 It doesn’t have to be a whole meal.
 A banana or a granola bar is great.
 Maybe avoid super salty or sugary stuff.
 Unless you’re in a place where you need to drive to Five Guys in your pajamas with no shoes on because I have been there.

 - Stretch and change your position.
 If you’ve been standing and moving, try sitting or lying down—and vice versa.
 Stretch like a bear awakening from hibernation.
 Even if you don’t feel like you have to, your limbs will appreciate it.

 - Get some light.
 If your blinds are drawn, pull them up.
 If you’re in a dark room, move to a lighter room.
-If it’s possible to put sun on your skin, do so.
+Whenever it’s possible to put sun on your skin, do so.
 Your poor brain is confused; help her out by having lights on in the day and off at night.

 - Get some fresh air.
 If you can go for a walk, awesome.
 If not, just stand outside for a moment.
 Breathe deeply and listen to the sounds you don’t usually notice: birds singing, wind moving, cars going by.

 - If that’s too much: Open the windows if the weather is nice.
 If the weather’s not nice, just open them for a minute or two.
 Light a scented candle.